-- 1 teaspoon dried mixed herbs such are oregano, thyme or sage (optional)
+- 1 teaspoon dried mixed herbs such as oregano thyme or sage (optional)

 - Preheat the oven to 175 C / 345 F.

-- Slice 1 cm (1/2 inch) off the top of each garlic bulb to expose the cloves, then place cut side down on a baking tray.
+- Slice 1-cm (1/2-in) off the top of each garlic bulb to expose the cloves, then place cut side down on a baking tray.
 Drizzle with the olive oil, then roast for 45 minutes (I did mine for 30-35 minutes as they were getting to brown).
 Remove from the oven and set aside to cool.
 Once cool enough to handle, squeeze the garlic cloves out of their skins into a bowl of a food processor or a blender.
 I add some of the stock or broth and then whizzed for a few seconds.
 Set aside.